wondie/batch_gps_importer/README.md

 # Batch GPS Importer #

-Batch GPS Importer a QGIS plugins that imports multiple GPX files as a layer in QGIS layers panel and map canvas.
+Batch GPS Importer a QGIS plugins that imports multiple GPX files as a layer in QGIS.

 ### Feature Lists ###